simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 ### Add a user in G Suite that is known to the IdP

-Before we can test login, a new user must be defined in G Suite.
+Before we can test login, a new user must be defined in Google Workspace.
 This user must have a mail field matching the email prefix mapped from the attribute as described above in the metadata section.

 ## Test to login to G Suite for education